Bob Saner is senior counsel in Powers Pyles Sutter & Verville's legislative, healthcare, education, and nonprofit

 After law school, Bob served in the Department of Health, Education, and Welfare (now the Department of Health and Human Services) and the Executive Office of the President.
-The opportunity to work directly with members of the Executive and Legislative Branches, interest groups, the media, and other interested parties laid the groundwork for Bob’s attention to, and capacity for, diplomatic yet effective problem solving.
 Bob also credits several mentors for educating him on how things get done in Washington.

 Throughout his career, Bob has:

 - Served as lead counsel to The Commonwealth Medical College in Northeast Pennsylvania (now Geisinger Commonwealth School of Medicine), one of the newest and most innovative medical schools in the United States.
-He lead a team of Powers lawyers assisting in all aspects of creating TCMC including incorporation, tax-exempt organization issues, governance, licensure and accreditation, financing and general corporate and contract advice to its Board of Trustees and management.
+He led a team of Powers lawyers assisting in all aspects of creating the new medical university, including incorporation, tax-exempt organization issues, governance, licensure and accreditation, financing and general corporate and contract advice to its Board of Trustees and management.

 - Served as General Counsel for the Association of Metropolitan Water Agencies from its inception.
 In this capacity, he helped represent the nation’s largest public water suppliers in the 1996 reauthorization of the Safe Drinking Water Act.
 This public health statute ensures the quality of Americans' drinking water and is one of the last significant pieces of environmental legislation to move through Congress on a bi-partisan basis.

-- Created a tax-exempt, nonprofit, information sharing and analysis center (ISAC) on behalf of leaders in the water supply and wastewater communities after credible threats to the security of public water supplies.
-Created prior to 9/11, the Water ISAC was one of the first of its kind in the country, and has worked closely with USEPA, the Department of Homeland Security, and other government agencies to proactively protect water supplies and treatment, distribution and processing facilities.
+- Created a tax-exempt, nonprofit, information sharing and analysis center (“ISAC”) on behalf of leaders in the water supply and wastewater communities after credible threats to the security of public water supplies.
+Created in the wake of 9/11, the Water ISAC was one of the first of its kind in the country, and has worked closely with USEPA, the Department of Homeland Security, and other government agencies to proactively protect water supplies and treatment, distribution, and processing facilities.

-Bob is particularly proud of his three decades of pro bono representation to the National Organization on Disability where he has had the opportunity to work with leaders from business, government, education, healthcare and the disability advocacy community on a wide array of programs and projects encouraging the full participation of individuals with disabilities in all aspects of American life, with a particular emphasis on employment.
+Bob is particularly proud of his four decades of pro bono representation for the National Organization on Disability where he had the opportunity to work with leaders from business, government, education, healthcare, and the disability advocacy community on a wide array of programs and projects encouraging the full participation of individuals with disabilities in all aspects of American life, with a particular emphasis on employment.